 More Priority Products

 The first draft of DTSC's three-year Priority Product Work Plan, released in September 2014, identifies seven product categories from which Priority Products will be selected over the next three years.
-The seven product categories are: (1) beauty, personal care and hygiene products; (2) building products (including paints, adhesives, sealants and flooring); (3) household, office furniture and furnishings; (4) cleaning products; (5) clothing; (6) fishing and angling equipment; and (7) consumable and refillable components of office machinery.
+The seven product categories are (1) beauty, personal care, and hygiene products; (2) building products (including paints, adhesives, sealants, and flooring); (3) household, office furniture and furnishings; (4) cleaning products; (5) clothing; (6) fishing and angling equipment; and (7) consumable and refillable components of office machinery.

 Food packaging is not included on the draft list at this point, but it will bear close watch to ensure that packaging materials are not added as a part of another product category or directly.
-Stakeholders were invited to participate in two workshops on the draft Plan that were held in September 2014.
+Stakeholders were invited to participate in two workshops on the draft Plan that was held in September 2014.

 This article is reprinted with permission of Packaging Digest magazine.